Giovani dos Santos

 Dos Santos began his football career at a very young age, being recruited by Spanish club Barcelona and played for their B team until age 18.
 He made his way up the ranks, eventually playing for the senior squad, making his debut in 2007.
 That year, he was named by World Soccer Magazine as one of the "Top 50 Most Exciting Teen Footballers".
 After playing one season, Dos Santos was transferred to Premier League club Tottenham Hotspur in 2008 in search for more playing time.
 Though he would stay with the club until 2012, his time there was mostly spent away on loan, at Ipswich Town, Galatasaray and Racing de Santander, with varying degrees of success.
-Spurs eventually sold dos Santos to Mallorca in 2012, and he was sold a year later to Villarreal.
-After a three-year stint, he was sold to LA Galaxy in July 2015, who went on to buy out his contract and release him prior to the 2019 season.
+Dos Santos went on to play for Mallorca, Villarreal and LA Galaxy with his last club being Club América.

 Dos Santos was a member of the Mexico under-17 team that won the 2005 FIFA U-17 World Championship held in Peru.
 He made his debut for the senior national team in a 1–0 victory over Panama on 9 September 2007, and represented El Tri at the 2010, 2014, and 2018 FIFA World Cups, along with the 2013 and 2017 FIFA Confederations Cup.
 With Mexico, Dos Santos has won the CONCACAF Gold Cup in 2009, 2011 and 2015, scoring in the 2009 and 2011 finals and winning the MVP award in 2009.
 He was also a member of Mexico's team that won the gold-medal at the 2012 Summer Olympics.